-Operating leases are those leases where a significant portion of the risk and rewards of ownership are effectively retained by the lessor.
-Payments on operating lease agreements are recognised as an expense on a straight-line basis over the lease term.
+Rentals payable under operating leases, less the aggregate benefit of incentives received from the lessor, are recognised as an expense in the income statement on a straight-line basis over the lease term unless another systematic basis is more representative of the time pattern of the user's benefit.
 Associated costs, such as maintenance and insurance, are expensed as incurred.